millywithnobrim/CybersecurityAnalystPro/README.md

 ![Docker4](https://github.com/millywithnobrim/CybersecurityAnalystPro/assets/82410132/e05a88d4-dc2d-45cc-ab12-822687003501)

 Now I see my image as <em>myimage v1</em>.
 Next I ran the image as a container with 'docker run -dp 8080:8080 myimage:v1' which showed up as a string of code.
 Then I pinged it with 'curl localhost:8080'.
+Now I see its running successfully.

+Push image to cloud registry

 ![Docker5](https://github.com/millywithnobrim/CybersecurityAnalystPro/assets/82410132/83e95f9d-0e29-4ab5-95c7-909a287fc1f9)

+<strong>ibmcloud target</strong> gives info on the account I'm on. <strong>ibmcloud cr namespaces</strong> checks the namespaces I have access to.

 ![Docker6](https://github.com/millywithnobrim/CybersecurityAnalystPro/assets/82410132/eedab87c-246f-4dc8-9440-e68b15d6b042)

+<strong>ibmcloud cr region-set us-south</strong> ensures I target the region connected to my cloud account.
+Which is in this case us-south.
+Then I logged in with <strong>ibmcloud cr login</strong>.

 ![Docker6 5](https://github.com/millywithnobrim/CybersecurityAnalystPro/assets/82410132/dbab1d35-a508-42d0-ae97-e4cc8232cf2b)